elotroalex/chiens/_texts/translation.md

 - {:.sp} The Flag Bearer *(in a nasal voice.)*

 - {:.pr.i} Alright.
 Alright.
 I will speak.
 You see, Gentlemen, this is not the time to deliberate.
 I have made my decision.
-There's only one way with the negroes: terror.
+There's only one way with the Negroes: terror.
 Gentlemen, on today's agenda: terror ...

 *(Applause.
 Laughter.)*